towolf/towolf.github.com/docs/PsychGLImageProcessing/Add2DSeparableConvolutionToGLOperator.markdown

 title: Add2DSeparableConvolutionToGLOperator
 categories:
   - PsychGLImageProcessing
+encoding: UTF-8
 ---

 Add2DSeparableConvolutionToGLOperator\(gloperator, kernel1, kernel2 \[, opname\] \[, nrinputchannels\] \[, nroutchannels\] \[, debug\] \[, shadertype\]\)

 Add a separable 2D pair of convolution kernels to GL operator 'gloperator'.

-'kernel1' and 'kernel2' are a simple 1\-by\-n or m\-by\-1 matrices of floating
+'kernel1' and 'kernel2' are a simple 1-by-n or m-by-1 matrices of floating
 point numbers with m and n being odd numbers, e.g., 1, 3, 5, 7, 9, ...
 Each entry in the kernel matrices is used as a weight factor for the convolution.
 First kernel1 is applied